Many mortgages for over 60s do not feature on the leading comparison sites.

 In 2024, the mortgage market for individuals over 60 offers various options.
 However, acceptance rates for these mortgages can depend on several factors, including the specific lender’s criteria and the borrower’s financial circumstances.
 The types of mortgages available to those over 60 include standard residential mortgages, retirement interest-only mortgages, equity release schemes, and Older People’s Shared Ownership (OPSO) schemes.
 Each option has its own criteria and suitability depending on individual needs and financial situations.

 Several banks and building societies provide standard residential mortgages to those aged 65 and over.
 However, these may come with a shorter term, such as 10 to 15 years, compared to the standard 25 years, resulting in higher monthly repayments.
-Applicants need to demonstrate their ability to afford these repayments, particularly on a reduced pension income.
+Applicants must demonstrate their ability to repay these, particularly on a reduced pension income.

 Retirement interest-only mortgages are designed for older borrowers who may not qualify for a standard residential mortgage.
 These mortgages only require the borrower to pay the interest each month, with the loan typically being repaid when the borrower dies, moves into long-term care, or sells the home.
 Some of these mortgages offer the flexibility to pay off some of the capital each month, reducing the total amount owed.